A GUIDE TO THE BEST KNOWN WINE REGIONS IN AUSTRALIA

 Yarra Valley Wine Region, Victoria

 The Yarra Valley wine region is one of Australia’s best-known wine regions.
-Located about an hour to the north-east of Melbourne, state capital of Victoria, the first vines were planted in the Yarra Valley at Yering Station in 1838.
+Located about an hour to the north-east of Melbourne, the state capital of Victoria, the first vines were planted in the Yarra Valley at Yering Station in 1838.
 Although the wines produced were popular and well-regarded, difficulties with pests and changing tastes meant that most vines were torn out in the late 19th century.
 It wasn’t until the 1960s that wine production returned to the Yarra Valley, and these days it’s home to around 160 wineries with more than 300 vineyards.

 The Yarra Valley as a whole is best known for its cool climate wines, and over 60% of the wine produced is Chardonnay and Pinot Noir, while Cabernet Sauvignon, Shiraz, various types of sparkling wine, and Rosé are all also commonly produced.